 Children and young people can be exploited and suffer bullying through their use of modern technology such as the internet, mobile devices, phones and social networking sites.
-In order to minimize the risks to our children and young people St Joseph's Pre-school will ensure that we have in place appropriate measures such as security filtering, and an acceptable use policy linked to our E-Safety policy5.
-We will ensure that staff are aware of how not to compromise their position of trust in or outside of the setting and are aware of the dangers associated with social networking sites6.
-Our E-safety policy will clearly state that mobile phone, camera or electronic communications with a child or family at our setting is not acceptable other than for approved setting business.
+In order to minimize the risks to our children and young people the OOSC will ensure that we have in place appropriate measures such as security filtering, and an acceptable use policy linked to our

+E- Safety policy.
+We will ensure that staff are aware of how not to compromise their position of trust in or outside of the setting and are aware of the dangers associated with social networking sites.
+Our E-safety policy will clearly state that mobile phone, camera, including electronic devices with imaging and sharing capabilities, eg. smart watches and other wearables, or other electronic communications with a child or family at our setting is not acceptable other than for approved setting business.
 Where it is suspected that a child is at risk from internet abuse or cyber bullying we will report our concerns to the appropriate agency.

-St Joseph's Pre-school will be checking apps, websites and search results before using them with children or referring parents to them via email or Facebook7.
+St Joseph's Nympsfield Out of School Club will be checking apps, websites and search results before using them with children or referring parents to them via email or Facebook.
 We will be supervising children when they are accessing the internet including Zoom with peers who remain at home via password protected usage.
 Practitioners have undertaken an NDNA E-safety course to ensure their knowledge is vast and up to date.